nhsconnect/integration-adaptor-sds/sds/spine-route-lookup/mhs-spineroutelookup-mock-ldap.md

-## MHS Spine Route Lookup component - Mock LDAP
+## SDS - Spine Route Lookup component - Mock LDAP

 Spine Route Lookup component has a built in LDAP mocking capability To be able to use it, three json configuration files has to be present: